1 9 7 8 (USA)

 On its American debut, Holocaust met with a generally positive response but not with unanimous praise.
 One Holocaust survivor protested in the New York Times that it was “untrue, offensive and cheap”.

-Reviewers generally applauded the cast – which included Meryl Streep, and Michael Moriarty, who won an Emmy for his portrayal of Dorf (pictured at left) – and praised Gerald Green’s script.
+Reviewers generally applauded the cast – which included Meryl Streep, and Michael Moriarty, who won an Emmy for his portrayal of Dorf (pictured at right) – and praised Gerald Green’s script.

 Many viewers were dismayed by the content of the commercial interruptions, which seemed to strike a vulgar note inappropriate to the subject matter of the series and at times appeared, horrifyingly, to parody it, as in the juxtaposition of a Lysol ad alerting viewers to the need to combat kitchen odours, with a scene in which Adolf Eichmann complains that the crematoria smells make dining at Auschwitz unpleasant.